wasaviz/wasaviz.github.io/README.md

 ### Dataset

 Our [dataset](https://public.opendatasoft.com/explore/dataset/donnees-synop-essentielles-omm/information/?sort=date) comes from the OpendDataSoft website.
 The dataset gathers many weather features in the French territories since 2010.
-It was processed in order to filter the undeseried features and agregate them by weeks, mounths or years.
+It was processed in order to filter the undeseried features and agregate them by weeks.

 ### Application